edgio-docs/edgio-docs/guides/connectors.md

   }

   builder
     // optionally add some file required by the app at runtime.
-This is equivalent to setting the includeFiles config in xdn.config.js
+This is equivalent to setting the includeFiles config in {{ CONFIG_FILE }}
     .addJSAsset('path/to/file/in/project')

   // build the {{ PRODUCT_NAME }} deployment bundle in the .xdn directory